 If you’ve owned your home for a while and have built up substantial equity, you may be able to tap into that equity as a way to consolidate the medical and credit card debt you’re struggling with.
 Getting a home equity loan has some advantages over other methods of debt consolidation.

 With a home equity loan, you tap into the equity you’ve built up over the years of paying off your mortgage.
 Home equity loans typically have much lower rates than debt consolidation loans or balance transfer credit cards.
-The average rate as of February 2018 is around 5.95%, while the best rate for a debt consolidation loan starts at around 13%.
 And even if you don’t qualify for the best rates, by combining multiple interest-charging accounts into one loan, you’ll still save money.

 Another advantage of a home equity loan is lenders typically have less strenuous credit requirements for approval.
 With a debt consolidation loan, you need a score of around 720 to get a good rate, and a score lower than 680 makes approval unlikely.
 You can get a home equity loan with a score of around 620, and your credit score contributes less to the decision than for other loans.
 Lenders also look at your debt-to-income ratio and other aspects of your financial history.

 However, there are some disadvantages of getting a home equity loan and using it for debt consolidation.
 For example, the process for getting one can be time consuming – you need to get an appraisal and go through an underwriting process similar to the one for your first mortgage.
 This can take upward of a month in some cases.
 Typically, a debt consolidation or personal loan has a shorter approval process.